Saving Wisconsin's bats

 - Subscribe to receive Bat Program updates

-Stay on top of the latest research, follow progress of Wisconsin's bat monitors and get the dates of our next bat festival.
-News and events direct to your inbox from the Wisconsin Bat Program.
+Stay on top of the latest research, follow the progress of Wisconsin's bat monitors and get the dates of our next bat festival.
+News and events are directed to your inbox from the Wisconsin Bat Program.

 Since it was first discovered in 2006, WNS has affected eleven cave-hibernating bats, including four endangered species and subspecies of insect-eating bats in the eastern and southern U.S., causing declines approaching 100% in some populations.
 Recent estimates suggest 5.7-6.7 million bats have died over the past seven years.
 This syndrome poses a severe threat to all four of Wisconsin's cave bat species.